liorp/react-star-wars-crawl/README.md

 All default styles can be overriden.
 A full list of props:

 - containerStyles
 - textContainerStyles
 - crawlStyles
 - titleStyles
 - subTitleStyles
 - textStyles
 - title
 - subTitle
 - text
+- speed